Ghatshila: Transport

 It is about 240 km from Kolkata.
-Those traveling from Kolkata first have to take NH 6 to Baharagora and then take the road to Jamshedpur.
+Those travelling from Kolkata first have to take NH 6 to Baharagora and then take the road to Jamshedpur.
 Buses plying between Kharagpur and Jamshedpur pass through Ghatshila.
 Buses plying from Bhubaneswar or Kolkata to Jamshedpur or Ranchi also pass through Ghatshila.
 By road Jamshedpur is 45 km away.
 There are many buses connecting Ghatsila to Jamshedpur daily, from morning 6 o'clock to evening 5 o'clock.
 There are two routes connecting Jamshedpur to Ghatsila, one route through NH33 and another route through Jadugoda.